Miniature UAV: Man-portable UAVs

-There is a great deal of activity in the small UAV field, with a number of systems now being acquired and some being used in combat.
+There is a great deal of activity in the small UAV field, with a number of systems acquired and used in combat.

 AeroVironment "Pointer" and "Raven"

 In 1999, the US Army bought four AeroVironment Pointer small UAVs for testing in the service's "Military Operations In Urban Terrain" and was enthusiastic about the usefulness of the Pointer.
 It is too large to be conveniently carried by soldiers and is normally hauled around in a HMMWV(Humvee) vehicle or the like, and so the Army asked AeroVironment to develop a smaller version.
 AeroVironment developed a half-sized control system and a cut-down version of the Pointer called the RQ-11 Raven (no relationship to the Flight Refueling Raven).

 The Raven has an endurance of 90 minutes on rechargeable batteries.
 It can be carried by a single soldier along with other standard battle gear.
 Following the Afghanistan campaign in 2001–2002, the US SOCOM ordered 80 Ravens, which was more than the total number of Pointers that had been sold to that time.
 The US Army also placed orders for up to 105 Ravens in the late summer of 2003 after the US occupation of Iraq led to persistent insurgent attacks on US forces.
 Since then, the RQ-11B Raven B has become the official standard SUAS (Small Unmanned Aircraft System) for USSOCOM, US Army, US Marines, and several countries.
 As of early 2008, over 8000 Raven airframes have been shipped to customers worldwide.
 Ravens have been operational in combat in Afghanistan, Iraq, and other undisclosed locations.

 Encouraged by such successes, AeroVironment is also working on a newer version of the Pointer, named the "Puma", with greater endurance and payload.
 In addition, they have disclosed that they are in late development of a small lethal UAV.